Surrealistic Pillow: Songs and recording

-Some controversy exists as to the role of Grateful Dead guitarist Jerry Garcia in the making of the album.
+Some controversy exists as to the role of Garcia in the making of the album.
 His reputed presence on several tracks is denied by producer Jarrard, but he is credited on the RCA label copy and received credits on the Flight Log compilation and the Jefferson Airplane Loves You box set.
 In the sleeve notes for Early Flight, a 1974 compilation album of previously unreleased material, manager Bill Thompson writes only that Garcia was "listed as 'spiritual advisor' on the album cover [and] played one of the guitars" on "In the Morning".
 Garcia himself recalled in a mid-1967 interview that he played the high lead on "Today" in addition to playing guitar on two other songs ("Plastic Fantastic Lover" and "Comin' Back to Me") and rearranging "Somebody to Love."
 He also played on "J.P.P.
-McStep B. Blues" (included on Early Flight and the 2003 CD reissue) and may have also played on "How Do You Feel".
-Kaukonen has opined that Garcia was essentially the producer who arranged the songs for the group.
-More recently, in his biography, he says, "I used to think about him as co-producer, but now that I really know what a producer is, the producer of that record was Rick Jarrard.
+McStep B. Blues" (included on Early Flight and the 2003 CD reissue) and may have played on "How Do You Feel".
+In his autobiography, Jorma Kaukonen said of Garcia, "I used to think about him as co-producer, but now that I really know what a producer is, the producer of that record was Rick Jarrard.
 Jerry was a combination arranger, musician, and sage counsel."